Im-Rises/NBodySimulator/README.md

 - CMake: This script is used to build the project.
 - Cpp Cmake Publish: This script is used to publish the project on GitHub.
 - Flawfinder: This script is used to check the code for security issues.
-- Microsoft C++ Code Analysis: This script is used to check the code for security issues.
 - Cpp Linter: This script is used to check the code for security issues.

 ## Libraries